Painting

 How will I be assessed?

-Assessment in both studio practice and in Critical Cultures is continuous: at the end of each completed module and each semester (half-year).
-Formal assessment results are issued at the end of each academic year.
-Modes of assessment include practical and written assignments, oral and visual presentations, portfolios and exhibitions.
+Assessment throughout the programme, in both your studio practice and in Critical Cultures, will be on a continuous basis, at the end of each completed module and at the end of each semester (half-year).
+Formal assessment results will be issued at the end of each academic year.
+Modes of assessment will include practical and written assignments, oral and visual presentations, portfolios and exhibitions.

 Critical Cultures